Frequently Asked Questions - Social Insurance Number

 Is there a fee?

-- There is no fee to apply for your child's first SIN card.
+- There is no fee to apply for your child's first SIN number.

-How long will it take to receive my child's SIN card?
+How long will it take to receive my child's SIN number?

 - After you fill out the Registration of Live Birth form with all the required correct information, you will need to mail or bring the form to any BC Vital Statistics office.
 Once your baby is registered with the BC Vital Statistics Agency, the information required to apply for a SIN will be sent to Service Canada.
 Your child's SIN application will be processed immediately be Service Canada and the SIN card delivered within five business days.
 In general, from the time a parent sends in the Registration of Live Birth form, if it is filled out correctly, it usually takes approximately three to four weeks for the entire process to be completed.